OptimusPrimus/dcase2021_task2/README.md

 # DCASE2021 Challenge - Task 2 - Machine Condition Monitoring

 This is our submission to task 2 of the 2021's DCASE challenge on *Unsupervised Anomalous Sound Detection for Machine Condition Monitoring under Domain Shifted Conditions*.
-For more information go to the [official DCASE website](http://dcase.community/challenge2021/task-unsupervised-detection-of-anomalous-sounds).
+For more information visit the [official DCASE website](http://dcase.community/challenge2021/task-unsupervised-detection-of-anomalous-sounds).

 ## Setup